- What is Fredericksburg known for?

-Fredericksburg, TX is modern and historic, and it is a place with a fine balance between true Texan hospitality and German traditions.
-Stroll along the historic Main Street to enjoy the beautiful 19th century architecture, relax on the lively Marktplatz, or visit the Vereins Kirche Museum on your weekend getaway or day trip.
+- Fredericksburg is modern and historic, and it is a place with a fine balance between true Texan hospitality and German traditions.
+Stroll along the historic Main Street to enjoy the beautiful 19th century architecture, relax on the lively Marktplatz, or visit the Vereins Kirche Museum on your trip.
+Check out the Fredericksburg Oktoberfest in the fall.

 Enchanted Rock State Natural Area